openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	int w = laserTagImage.getWidth();
 	int h = laserTagImage.getHeight();

 	float maxBrightness  = 0; // these are used in the search int   maxBrightnessX = 0; // for the brightest location int   maxBrightnessY = 0;

 	// Search through every pixel.
 If it is brighter than any
-	// we've seen before, store its brightness and coordinates. for (int y=0; y<h; y++) {
+	// we've seen before, store its brightness and coordinates.
+	// After testing every pixel, we'll know which is brightest! for (int y=0; y<h; y++) {
 		for(int x=0; x<w; x++) {
 			ofColor colorAtXY = laserTagImage.getColor(x, y);